shimniok/lma/firmware/UserGuide.md

 The umlma issues one of several beeps in morse code as follows where . is dit (a short tone) and - is dah (a long tone):

-        .--  W    Warning time elapsed; time to land and recharge?
+ * W    .--          Warning time elapsed; time to land and recharge?
-... --- ...
-SOS  Just after power on: change your CR1225 battery.
+ * SOS  ... --- ...
+On power up: dying CR1225 battery.
 While flying: SOS time elapsed; is your aircraft lost?
 Listen for this.
-    --- -.-  OK   CR1225 battery voltage is ok
+ * OK   --- -.-      CR1225 battery voltage is ok

 Time Periods
 ------------
 You can order the umlma with the following time periods pre-programmed: